 µg with 3.6 FITC molecules/IgG

-CD4 WHO Reference Reagent
+15/2701st WHO International Reference Reagent CD4 T-cells (human)

-We have developed a stable reference material containing stabilised granulocyte colony-stimulating factor (G-CSF) mobilized apheresis cells that can be used as a quality control product for flow cytometry CD34+ stem cell counting.
+We also provide mouse anti-human CD4 monoclonal antibody conjugated to FITC, for use as a flow cytometry reference reagent for measurement of CD4 antigen on human leukocytes.We have developed a stable reference material containing stabilised granulocyte colony-stimulating factor (G-CSF) mobilized apheresis cells that can be used as a quality control product for flow cytometry CD34+ stem cell counting.
 The CD34+ cell standard (available from USP catalogue) supports a US Pharmacopeia sub <1000> General Test Chapter for CD34+ cell enumeration by flow cytometry.

 CD4 T cell counting using the FITC CD4 Positive Control Cells (SS-319/20) and TrucountTM beads

 These materials aim to address existing issues relating to variability in data from multi-centre clinical trials caused by difficulties in enumerating often low numbers of cytokine producing cells.